Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Heartburn is a feeling of burning pain or discomfort in the chest.
 Find out about the triggers for heartburn and what you can do to reduce your risk.

-Erythromelalgia is a rare skin condition which causes a burning pain, heat and red skin usually on the hands or feet.
-You can read more about about erythromelalgia on our trusted partner pages.
+Erythromelalgia is a rare skin condition which causes a burning pain and red skin usually on your hands or feet.
+Read more about erythromelalgia here.